KojoAning/Automatic-Voice-Recognition/README.md

 tkinter
 matplotlib

-We then created a window using tkinter to prvide a GUI to be able for users to upload their voice files We then converted the voice file using the librosa library to get the spectrogram image then after we preprocessed the spectrogram image
+We then created a wen-gui using graio to prvide a GUI to be able for users to upload their voice files We then converted the voice file using the librosa library to get the spectrogram image then after we preprocessed the spectrogram image
 After preprocessing we use tensorflow to load the model we saved earlier and then use the loaded model to predict the preprocessed image